 The Veterans Health Administration Women Veterans Health Strategic Health Care Group at (202) 461-1070

-Types of VA programs for women
+Types of VA Programs for Women

 The following list describes some of the mental health service programs offered by VA for women Veterans.
 To find out more, see VA PTSD Treatment Programs.
 The page links to a list of VA PTSD treatment programs.
 The list includes programs for women, with contact information.
-For other help locating a program or service, you should ask your Women Veterans Program Manager.
+For other help locating a program or service, you can ask your Women Veterans Program Manager.